Waterlilies don’t get tired, but many do go to bed at night.

 Why Do Waterlilies Close at Night?

-This is why many lilies close at night.
 If a waterlily needs day-dwelling bees and birds to pollinate it, it will only open during the day.
 Closing at night might protect the flower from night-lurking plant-eaters or nighttime frost, as well as prevent pollen from getting too wet with morning dew.

 No one knows for sure why some tropical lilies prefer to bloom at night.
 Scientists guess that these kinds of plants want to attract specific nocturnal pollinators, like moths and bats.
 The practice might also protect the flowers from the extreme heat in tropical climates.